MYATT GARDEN SCHOOL COUNCIL

 This year our School Council has identified a number of projects that they are organising.

-This is what we’ve focused on so far in 2018:
+This is what we’ve focused on so far:

 We all think that we should take care of our planet and not waste valuable resources or cause unnecessary pollution.
 We spoke to everyone in whole school assembly to introduce two new recycling projects.